 Overall, according to a 2010 study, the average (as opposed to the median) foot injury award was $703,703.
 Thirteen percent of foot injury awards were in excess of $1 million.

 |Our law firm has successfully handled scores of serious foot and ankle injury accident cases.
 If you want someone who knows this injury and will fight for you, call 800-553-8082 or get a free Internet consultation.|

 Foot and ankle injury cases command quality verdicts because foot injuries are difficult to diagnose and even harder to treat.
 The foot is composed of 26 “major” bones that are important to mobility and hard to repair.
 When you add the fact that there are 56 ligaments and 38 muscles in each foot and there are four distinct ranges of motion in the foot, there is a lot that can and does go wrong for people who suffer a foot injury from trauma.

 We handle accident and medical malpractice cases not only in Maryland but throughout the United States, achieving victories by settlement and at trial.

 The case most likely went to trial because there appears to be a meaningful defense on the question of liability.
-Plaintiff claimed he was changing lanes when the tractor trailer struck him and knocked him off his motorcycle.
-Defendants argued that Plaintiff entered an entrance ramp and simply drove into the big rig.
+Plaintiff claimed he was changing lanes when the tractor-trailer struck him and knocked him off his motorcycle.
+Defendants argued that Plaintiff entered an entrance ramp and drove into the big rig.